Frequently Asked Questions About Imaged Records

 - Indexes and other finding aids for temporary records are disposable under General Records Schedule 23, item 9, unless the finding aid contains an abstract or other information that can be used independently of the related records.

-- Indexes and finding aids for permanent records that have been imaged must
+- Indexes and finding aids for permanent records that have been imaged must be scheduled.

 - Indexes and finding aids for unscheduled records that have been imaged must be scheduled along with both the paper and imaged copies of the records.